S-Corporation vs LLC: Which Is Best for Your Business?

 For many business owners, selecting the right entity comes down to a choice between the Limited Liability Company (LLC) and the S-Corporation.
 These are the two most common forms of small business incorporation, with S-Corporations, or S-Corps, being the most popular business entity in America.
 While quite similar in many respects, LLCs and S-Corporations both have advantages over one another.
 Which one is right for your business?

 How LLCs and S-Corps Are Similar

-For example, while LLCs and S-Corporations share the same “separate entity” status enjoyed by corporations (meaning the company is a separate entity from its owners), the profits and voting power are not necessarily allotted the same way.
+LLCs and S-Corporations share the same “separate entity” status enjoyed by corporations (meaning the company is a separate entity from its owners).
+This offers liability protection from the many risks of doing business.

 An S-Corporation divides profits between its shareholders evenly.
 Someone with 30% of the stock would receive 30% of the profits while another with 10% of the stock would receive 10% of the profits, and so on.

 This is not the case with the LLC.
 In an LLC, the members (akin to stockholders, although LLC’s usually issue “member units” as opposed to common stock) decide how profits should be divided.
 There may be someone with 10% of the “stock”, but they put in 30% of the work.
 This stockholder can receive more than what they have invested if the other members agree that they deserve it.

 The same goes with voting power.
 S-Corporations follow a more traditional structure by which voting power is determined by stock ownership.
 An LLC can give more or less voting power to stockholders regardless of how much stock they may own.